- Demonstrates leadership with clients

 - Employee Performance – Ensure team members are informed and adhere to company policy, devote to high educational quality and maintain a high level of professionalism, correct inappropriate behavior as soon as it occurs

-- Leading by Example – Is the team member a role model for instruction, sales, center management, and customer interaction demonstrating exceptional technique and mastery to employees through direct actions taken?
+- Leading by Example – Is the team member a role model for instruction, sales, center management, and customer interaction demonstrating exceptional technique and mastery to employees through direct actions were taken?

 - Master Trainer – Effectively training and coaching all positions (manage the development of Instructors, Lead Instructors, Assistant Center Directors, and Center Directors) in the